DFHack/dfhack/docs/Compile.rst

 It is recommended that you create a build folder and run CMake to verify that you have downloaded everything at this point, assuming your download machine has CMake installed.
-This involves running a "generate" batch script on Windows, or a command starting with ``cmake .. -G Ninja`` on Linux and OS X, following the instructions in the sections above.
+This involves running a "generate" batch script on Windows, or a command starting with ``cmake .. -G Ninja`` on Linux and macOS, following the instructions in the sections above.
 CMake should automatically locate files that you placed in ``CMake/downloads``, and use them instead of attempting to download them.